 On Tuesday October 26, the air over Donora became foggy from cool air being trapped beneath warmer air above in what meteorologists term a temperature inversion.
 Normally inversions last less than a day, but this one lasted a devastating five days.
 Within two days the fog had turned into a stinging, yellowish-gray shroud so thick that many people couldn’t drive, couldn’t even walk without stumbling.
 “It was so bad,” said one resident, “that I’d accidentally step off the curb and turn my ankle because I couldn’t see my feet.”

-On the worst day, Saturday the 30th, two brave volunteer firefighters, Bill Schempp and Jim Glaros, worked their way around town, each feeling his way from house to house to deliver oxygen to residents with respiratory problems.
+On the worst day, Saturday the 30th, volunteer firefighter Bill Schempp worked his way around town, feeling the way from house to house to deliver oxygen to residents with respiratory problems.
 Each visit lasted only a few minutes and happened the same way.
-The firefighter placed a mask on someone struggling to breathe and turned the oxygen on for just a few seconds, what they called a “shot of oxygen.”
-Just as the person began to breathe more easily, the firefighter then moved to the next house.
+Schempp placed a mask on someone struggling to breathe and turned the oxygen on for just a few seconds, what he called a “shot of oxygen.”
+Just as the person began to breathe more easily, Schempp then moved to the next house.
 The residents needed continuous oxygen but there simply weren’t enough oxygen tanks to go around.
 “These people were just desperate for air,” said historian Brian Charlton, curator of the Donora Smog Museum and active member of the Donora Historical Society.

-So it was that two firefighters, men who had lived and worked with the people of Donora for years, who had fought fires, transported the sick and injured to local hospitals, and plucked frightened cats from raging storm drains, had to decide how much oxygen to give each resident.
-They had to say over and over, No, I’m sorry, as they shut off the oxygen and removed the mask.
-They had to listen to those desperately ill people plead with them, begging for their life, and then these volunteers had to walk away knowing they might never see their friends alive again.
+So it was that Schempp, a man who had lived and worked with the people of Donora for years, who had fought fires, transported the sick and injured to local hospitals, and plucked frightened cats from raging storm drains, had to decide how much oxygen to give each resident.
+He had to say over and over, No, I’m sorry, as he shut off the oxygen and removed the mask.
+He had to listen to those desperately ill people plead with them, begging for their life, and then walk away knowing he might never see his friend alive again.

 Today Donora residents maintain a sense of pride about the tragic events of that dark October 68 years ago.
 In a 2009 interview with NPR, long-time Donora resident Don Pavelko said, “We here in Donora say this episode was the beginning of the environmental movement.
 These folks gave their lives so we could have clean air.”